-Net Debt is the total carrying amount of long-term debt, as presented in the Q2 2022 Financial Statements, less cash.
+Net Debt is the total carrying amount of long-term debt including current portions, as presented in the Q3 2022 Financial Statements, less cash (or plus bank indebtedness) and excluding any lease liabilities.
 Net Debt is a liquidity metric used to determine how well the Company can pay all of its debts if they were due immediately.